"What I came to learn over the years was that my ambitions were fake. They weren't ambition, they were insecurity, and there's a big distinction."

 Steven Bartlett is an Enneagram Type 3

-Type 3s read rooms instantly and shapeshift to match them.
-They're efficient, goal-oriented, and often wildly successful by conventional measures.
-But underneath sits the question they rarely voice: "Would anyone love me if I stopped achieving?"
+Type 3s read rooms and shapeshift.
+They're efficient, often wildly successful by external measures.
+But the question they never quite ask out loud: "Would anyone still be here if I stopped?"

 Steven Bartlett's Upbringing